wp-plugins/military-discount/readme.txt

 = May I alter code in the plugin? =

-If you're altering the code which doesn't affect billing or tracking, this is acceptable.
-However, if you're attempting to save/cache results so you can avoid our tracking, we will ban your server with or without notice.
-We pay for every verification you make, which means this is theft.
+If you're altering the code which doesn't affect billing or tracking, this is fine.
+However, you are not permitted to save/cache verification results in order to avoid our tracking.

 == Screenshots ==

-1. A working military discount verification process
+1. Default template of military discount during checkout.
+Input form reveals when clicked (as shown above).
-2. Military discount settings
+2. Settings menu accessed through Plugins page

 == Changelog ==